contensis/docs-management-dotnet/key-concepts/components.md

 # Components

 Components are structures that are defined in the Component editor as custom types.
 They can be added as field types to Content Types as entry-level fields or as [ComposedField](/model/composedfield.md) items.
-Components themselves can contain any field types except other components and [ComposedField](/model/composedfield.md) types.
+Components themselves can contain any field types except other components or [ComposedField](/model/composedfield.md) types.

 ## Getting component data